Who Is Mero and What Is a Mero Type Beat?

 How to Choose a Mero Type Beat

 The license choice matters just as much as the beat.
 An MP3 license is an affordable start for demos and experiments; artists who want a professional mix prefer WAV.
-If you want full control in mixing and mastering, Trackout (stems) is the right choice, and if you want the beat to be entirely yours and removed from the store, an Exclusive license is the way to go.
+If you want full control in mixing and mastering, Trackout (stems) is the right choice, and if you want exclusive usage rights to the beat and to have it removed from the store, an Exclusive license is the way to go.
 Moving up to a higher tier as your project grows is always possible.